pPEG API for SWI-Prolog

 R = r("xx").

-Unless you're debugging pPEG itself this isn't a very useful extension, so here's a more practical example.
-In addition to extending the domain of grammars that pPEG can express, extensions can be used to improve performance.
-SWI-Prolog provides a regular expression library (library(pcre)) which provides an interface to a low level implementation in C. Provided enough can be done in C to overcome any cost in navigating the built-in primitive interface, performance improvements can be had.
-Here's an extension which takes a regular expression and recognizes matching text in the Input (the pPEG pack contains the module library(rexp_pPEGxt) implementing this extension):
+) which provides an interface to a low level implementation in C. Provided enough can be done in C to overcome any cost in navigating the built-in primitive interface, performance improvements can be had.
+Here's an extension which takes a regular expression and recognizes matching text in the Input

 :- module(rexp_pPEGxt, [re_match/6]).